Some career options for PCM in the year 2025 are engineering, design, data science, defense-related services, research, and emerging tech fields.

 Mass Communication and Journalism

-This list covers a best course after 12 PCM range of possibilities across science, technology, management, creativity, and more.
+This list covers a best course after 12 PCM possibilities across science, technology, management, creativity, and more.

 Top 10 PCM Career Options with Highest Salary

-Students who have completed their 10+2 with Physics, Chemistry, and Mathematics (PCM) have a wide range of career opportunities available.
-PCM opens doors to various fields like engineering, data science, architecture, and even roles in the Indian Armed Forces.
+Students who have completed their 10+2 with Physics, Chemistry, and Mathematics (PCM) have many career opportunities.
+PCM opens doors to fields like engineering, data science, architecture, and even roles in the Indian Armed Forces.
 If you are wondering what career path to choose, here are the top 10 PCM career options after 12th PCM, along with their eligibility criteria, job roles, salary expectations, and growth opportunities.

 1. Engineering – The Most Popular PCM Career Option

-Engineering remains one of the most sought-after career options for PCM students due to its vast scope, high salaries, and numerous specializations.
+Due to its vast scope, high salaries, and numerous specializations, engineering remains one of the most sought-after career options for PCM students.
 Engineers play a crucial role in designing, developing, and maintaining various structures, systems, and technologies.

 Eligibility & Entrance Exams: